 (iii) The Seller shall hold those goods materials and products collected in accordance with the provisions of this paragraph upon trust to sell the same and retain from the proceeds of the sale thereof any sum whatsoever due to the Seller from the Buyer and shall pay any balance remaining to the Buyer or its duly appointed representative.

-(i) If an item is required to be returned then SAIC Ltd must be informed within 24 hours of delivery.
-SAIC Ltd. operate a 30%+vat re-stocking fee of any items returned, plus any necessary delivery charges (at cost).
+(i) If an item is required to be returned and SAIC Ltd. are willing to accept the return then we must be informed within 24 hours of delivery.
+SAIC Ltd. operate a 30% +VAT restocking fee of any items returned, plus any necessary delivery charges (at cost).

 (ii) The item must be as new in their original box with all associated paperwork, instruction and accessories.